lanl/singularity-eos/joss-paper/paper.md

 When expressed mathematically for continuous materials, the laws of conservation of mass, energy, and momentum form the Navier-Stokes equations of fluid dynamics.
 In the limit of zero molecular viscosity, they become the Euler equations.
-These laws can describe everything from the flow of air over an airplane wing to the cataclysmic deaths of stars.
+These laws have been used to describe phenomena as disparate as flow of air over an airplane wing, bacterial motion in fluids, and the cataclysmic deaths of stars.
 However, the fluid equations are not complete, and the system must be *closed* by a description of the material at a sub-continuum (e.g., molecular or atomic) scale.
 This closure is commonly called the *equation of state* (EOS).

 Equations of state vary from the simple ideal gas law, to sophisticated descriptions multi-phase descriptions of the lattice